 How to Stop a Dog from Begging

 Often, dog owners complain that their pets are inclined to beg when they have a meal, causing them some inconvenience.
-Many find it difficult to wean a dog from such a habit and are not even aware that sometimes they exacerbate the problem.
+Many find it difficult to wean a dog from such a habit and are unaware that they sometimes exacerbate the problem.
 Getting rid of your bad habits becomes a difficult but necessary part of stopping a pet from begging.
-Nevertheless, if you can devote several weeks of your time to not allow this behavior in your pet, then usually the problem is solvable.
+Nevertheless, if you can devote several weeks of your time to not allow this behavior in your pet, the problem is usually solvable.

 Should I ignore my dog?